JackBekket/Hellper/lib/langchain/FILES.md

 * `base_url`: a string representing the base URL for the API
 * `promt`: a string representing the prompt for the language model
 * `model_name`: a string representing the name of the language model
-* `api_token`: a string representing the API token for authentication
+* `localAIToken`: a string representing the API token for authentication
 * `network`: a string representing the network to use (either "local" or "openai")
 * `options`: a variable number of `llms.CallOption` arguments